zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 *Features* are settings that allow or forbid the user to access the most used components of |product|, both via browser and :ref:`mobile apps <mobile_apps>`.
+The Administrator can prevent users to even access the `Settings` module, meaning that the user can not customise anything in the web mail's :ref:`settings-comp`.

-Some of them can be enabled or disabled via CLI: please refer to section :ref:`cli-features` for more information.
+.. hint:: Some of them can be enabled or disabled via CLI: please refer to section :ref:`cli-features` for more information.

 .. _cos-prefs: